 Historians use the records of the Old Bailey to study criminal justice and the criminal underclass, but you can also use them to recreate work and play, relationships and attitudes, street-life and shopping, the list goes on and on.
 I am awed by the magical access they give to a world we have lost – and could recapture in no other way.
 I use them in this series, to offer pin-sharp impressions of ordinary people – under pressure, acting out the most dramatic episode of their existence, sometimes arguing for their very lives.

 I first used the Old Bailey Online for my book Behind Closed Doors: At Home in Georgian England (Yale, 2009) to re-imagine the interiors of London lodgings.
 I looked at theft cases to chart the pans, tea pots and boxes ordinary people had in their possession, and at burglary cases to think about privacy, rebuilding the boundaries that Georgian people, rich and poor alike, sought to defend.
 However as I read the cases I was struck again and again by the panorama of characters and the juiciness and grip of their stories.
 Here is the first script for that perennial staple — the court room drama.
 The dialogue is so fresh.
 It was just asking to be made into radio.

-Amanda Vickery is Professor of Early Modern History, Queen Mary, University of London, as of winter 2010.
-She is a recipient of the Whitfield prize, the Wolfson prize and the Longman-History Today prize.
-Her latest book, Behind Closed Doors: At Home in Georgian England has received wide acclaim and is currently being adapted into a television series to be shown on BBC 2.
+Amanda Vickery is Professor in Early Modern History at Queen Mary, University of London, and the author of The Gentleman’s Daughter: Women’s Lives in Georgian England, which won the Whitfield, Wolfson, and Longman History Today prizes.
+Her book, Behind Closed Doors: At Home in Georgian England (available in paperback from January 2019), has received wide acclaim and has been adapted into a television series to be shown on BBC 2.